Exabel/api/exabel/graph/doc/relationships.rst

 -------------------
 ..  http:post:: /v1/relationshipTypes/{relationshipTypeId}/relationships

-    :resqson string fromEntity: The entity resource name of the start point of the relationship (required)
+    :reqjson string fromEntity: The entity resource name of the start point of the relationship (required)
-    :resqson string toEntity: The entity resource name of the end point of the relationship (required)
+    :reqjson string toEntity: The entity resource name of the end point of the relationship (required)
-    :resqson string description: Relationship description
+    :reqjson string description: Relationship description
-    :resqson object properties: Relationship properties
+    :reqjson object properties: Relationship properties

     :resjson string parent: Relationship type resource name
     :resjson string fromEntity: The entity resource name of the start point of the relationship